kubeflow/pipelines/samples/README.md

 All samples use pre-built components.
 The command to run for each container is built into the pipeline file.

 ## (Optional) Add sample test coverage

+For those samples that cover critical functions of KFP, possibly it should be picked up by KFP's sample test so that it won't be broken by accidental PR merge.
+To do that, the sample to be covered should meet the following requirements/conventions.

+* Under the core sample directory `kubeflow/pipelines/samples/core`
+* Make sure that the sample is either `*.py` or `*.ipynb`, and its file name is in consistence with its dir name.
+* For `*.py` sample, its main invokes `kfp.compiler.Compiler().compile()` to compile the pipeline function into pipeline yaml spec.
+* For `*.ipynb` sample, parameters (e.g., experiment name and project name) should be defined in a dedicated cell and tagged as parameter.
+Detailed guideline is [here](https://github.com/nteract/papermill).
+* If pipeline running requires additional pipeline parameters, they can be specified in a config yaml file placed under `test/sample-test/configs`.
+See `test/sample-test/configs/tfx_cab_classification.config.yaml` as an example.
+The config yaml file will be validated according to `schema.config.yaml`.
+If no config yaml is provided, pipeline parameters will be substituted by their default values.
+* (Optional) Current sample test infra only checks successful runs, without any result/outcome validation.
+If those are needed, runtime checks should be included in the sample itself.